my approach

 Youth programming

-Frontline youth leaders act as supportive mentors by practicing grounding strategies so they can co-regulate with youth.
+Frontline youth leaders act as supportive mentors by practicing grounding strategies so they can co-regulate with youth and tend to their own well-being.
 They build authentic relationships with young people while communicating high expectations and providing emotional support.

 Staff capacity